Amirreza81/Machine-Learning/README.md

     3. **Visualization**
     - Visualizations are generated using `matplotlib` and `seaborn` to compare results and understand the structure of the data after applying each technique.

+    For reading the notebook you can see this [link](https://github.com/Amirreza81/Machine-Learning/blob/main/Dimension-Reduction/dimension_reduction.ipynb).